timothy-mahoney/jaeger-vscode/README.md

 This command will start the Jaeger _all-in-one_ server (using in-memory storage).

+* Observability: Start Jaeger [jaegerOTLP.start]

+This command will start the Jaeger _all-in-one_ server (using in-memory storage) with OTLP enabled.

 * Observability: Show Jaeger UI [jaeger.ui]

 This command will open a web view to show the Jaeger UI.